tvuylsteke/ghsandbox/README.md

 # ghsandbox

-Below eachother:
+Below eachother.
+We use a new line to ensure they are not on one line.

 ![Screenshot](1_vs.png)

 ![Screenshot](2_vs.png)

 ![Screenshot](3_vs.png)

-With bullets:
+With bullets.
+New line not required.
+Bullets take care of the lines.
 * ![Screenshot](1_vs.png)
 * ![Screenshot](2_vs.png)
 * ![Screenshot](3_vs.png)

-With all bullets for images and text:
+With all bullets for images and text.
+New line not required.
+Bullets take care of the lines.

 * Step 1: do something like this
 * ![Screenshot](1_vs.png)